The Library and Archives collection

 The Library’s special collections include some of the Museum’s most treasured items, from printed books and manuscripts to spectacular artwork.
 The art collections are particularly rich in material from the eighteenth and nineteenth centuries, and include works from artists who made a significant contribution to our understanding of the natural world.

-The Library at Tring holds most of the Museum’s ornithology literature, including the magnificent Rothschild collection.
+The Library at Tring holds most of the Museum’s ornithology 40A7 literature, including the magnificent Rothschild collection.

 The Library at South Kensington houses a comprehensive range of materials closely alined with the Museum's research activities and specimen collections, focusing primarily on taxonomy, systematics, anthropology, botany, entomology, mineralogy, palaeontology and zoology.

 Highlights of the collection are described on the collection pages.
-You can look for individual items using the Library and Archives search system.
+You can look for individual items using the Library and Archives Discovery Layer, which searches across all physical and online resources held in our collections.

 - Art of Nature: Three Centuries of Natural History Art from Around the World